fractalysid/SkyMoG/SkyMoG.md

 >ENBSeries is 3d graphic modification for games...It work by modifying render functions calls of the games and applying additional effects.

-From [enbdev.com](http://enbdev.com/) you can download the base software, while on the Nexus you will find a lot of presets.
+From [enbdev.com](http://enbdev.com/) you can download the base software, while on the Nexus you will find the user's presets.

 Here is all about tastes.

-My choice, to use with CoT and ELFX or RLO, is [True Vision ENB](http://www.nexusmods.com/skyrim/mods/15983/?).
+My choice, to use with CoT and ELFX or RLO, is [True Vision ENB](http://www.nexusmods.com/skyrim/mods/15983/?), but it is not really performance friendly (it also makes use of SweetFX).
 Look at [these](https://www.youtube.com/watch?v=xSY52G8ggYM&list=LLM2HCq9mb6phY5yBYHZcwVQ&index=2) [videos](https://www.youtube.com/watch?v=ss_DFC2CSpQ&list=LLM2HCq9mb6phY5yBYHZcwVQ&index=1) to get an idea.

+Nexus [ENB Presets](http://www.nexusmods.com/skyrim/mods/searchresults/?src_cat=97).
+A few presets are in [this](http://www.nexusmods.com/skyrim/mods/searchresults/?src_cat=62) category.

-I suggest to read the ENB preset page of your choice; anyway these are the common steps:
+I suggest you to read the ENB preset page of your choice and follow the installation guide; anyway these are the common steps:
 1. Download the proper ENB version from [enbdev](http://enbdev.com/)
 2. Copy the *d3d9.dll* and *enbhost.exe* from the *Wrapper Version* folder inside the Skyrim folder (where you find the launcher and executable)
-3. Add the mod in MO, in case it comes with various fixes.
+3. Add the mod in MO, it may come with various fixes.
 4. Copy the presets files inside the Skyrim folder.
 5. Modify **enblocal.ini** to properly set the memory values ([here](http://wiki.step-project.com/Guide:ENBlocal_INI) you can find an in-depth explanation of every setting)
+6. Install (always through MO) [these fixes](http://enbseries.enbdev.com/forum/viewtopic.php?f=6&t=1499)
-6. Make sure you have these settings in the INIs
+7. Make sure you have these settings in the INIs

 **Skyrim.ini**
 If you use VSync